 Taking Legal Action After a Birth Injury

-Michigan’s statute of limitations for medical malpractice, including birth injuries, is generally two years from the date of injury to take legal action.
+Michigan’s statute of limitations for medical malpractice, including birth injuries, is generally two years from the day the injury took place to take legal action.

 If the two-year deadline passes before the injury was discovered or should have reasonably been discovered, you have only six months from the date of discovery to file a legal claim.
 Overall, all claims must be filed no later than six years from the date the malpractice occurred.